ohnx/gotodo/API.md

 # API

 The API always expects and replies back JSON-formatted data.
+Note that if JSON data is not given to the API, or if expected data is missing, the API will simply reply with an empty page and a 400 Bad Request error.
 It consists of a number of endpoints that each focus on certain aspects of the todo application.